 The ‘PD requested power value Mode A’ field and ‘PD requested power value Mode B’ field are the maximum input average power levels (see 145.3.8.2) the PD is requesting for the respective Mode.

+MPoE systems shall ignore this field.

 PSE allocated power value Alternative A and Alternative B